Wallace's fairywren

 Wallace's fairywren (Sipodotus wallacii) is a species of bird in the Australasian wren family, Maluridae.
-It is monotypic within the genus Sipodotus.
+It is the only species within the genus Sipodotus.
 It is found in New Guinea and the Aru Islands, where its natural habitat is subtropical or tropical moist lowland forests.

 Taxonomy and systematics

 The Wallace's fairywren is the only member of the monotypic genus Sipodotus.

 Wallace's fairywren was originally described in the genus Todopsis as Todopsis wallacii by G. R. Gray in 1862 on the basis of specimens collected by Charles Allen on Misool Island.
 Specimens from the Aru Islands were described as Todopsis coronata by John Gould in 1878.
 Mathews established the monotypic genus Sipodotus for the Wallace's fairywren in 1928 on the basis of the shape of the bill and the nearly identical plumages of the male and female of the species.
 The species has also been placed in the genus Malurus.
 When the species is placed in the genus Malurus, the subspecific name coronatus is preoccupied and is replaced with capillatus, coined by Mayr in 1986.

 The species' specific epithet is named after Alfred Russel Wallace, a British naturalist, explorer, geographer, and biologist. the generic name Sipodotus is an anagram of Todopsis.
 Alternate names for Wallace's fairywren include the blue-capped fairywren, Wallace's wren, and Wallace's wren-warbler.

 Like other Australasian wrens, Wallace's fairywren is not related to the true wrens.
 The fairywrens were initially thought to be related to Muscicapidae (old-world flycatchers) or Sylviidae (warblers), before being placed in the Maluridae in 1975.
 Recently, DNA analysis has shown the Maluridae to be a part of the superfamily Meliphagoidea with the Pardalotidae (pardalotes) and the Meliphagidae (honeyeaters).